 My latest weekend project was a full photography portfolio review.
-If you are interested you can check out my nature portfolio here.
-There are now multiple threads: Nature, People and Architecture.
 This process involved a weekend of clicking through around 50000 photos.
 In my later work I adopted a regimented system of importing images and rating them.

 Hint: Start doing this now if you don’t!
 The review process becomes a lot faster!